• Skip to primary navigation

 Instructions

 • Slice the cucumber thin.
-I did this quickly using my mandoline (I cut it into 2mm slices - 1.5mm or 1/16 inch works too depending on what model you have).
-Add the cucumber slices to a colander and sprinkle them with salt (about 1 teaspoon) and toss with your hands to evenly distribute it.
-Place colander in the sink or on a plate to catch the water that will be released.
+I do this quickly using my mandoline (I cut it into 2mm slices).
+Add the cucumber slices to a colander.
+Sprinkle them with the salt and toss with your hands to evenly distribute it.
+Place the colander in the sink or on a plate to catch the water that will be released.
 Let it sit for about 30 minutes.

-• Meanwhile, make the dressing by adding the sour cream, vinegar, sugar, dill, and pepper to a bowl.
-Taste & adjust as needed.
-If you prefer less sweetness, use half the suggested sugar amount.
-Refrigerate dressing until needed.
+• Meanwhile, make the dressing by adding the sour cream, vinegar, sugar, dill, and pepper to a medium bowl and stirring together until smooth.
+Taste & adjust if required.
+Refrigerate the dressing until needed.

 • Chop the onion and add it to a salad bowl.

 • Once the cucumber is ready, give it a quick rinse in cold water and then thoroughly dry it using paper towel.
-Add it to the salad bowl and toss it with the dressing.
+Add it to the salad bowl, pour the dressing over, and toss.
 It should still be salty enough, but if not, add more salt prior to serving.
 I recommend eating this salad within a short time of making it because it does go more watery the longer you leave it, but you can chill it for 15 minutes or so prior to serving if you wish.

 Notes